| ||||||||

 Yes, I have personally verified the overwhelming majority

+of these trips.
 And are reasonably certain of the accuracy

 of the rest of them.